joelhawksley/identity/components-2020/slides.md

 ^ One part of cold first request render times being slow

+^ at our scale, thousands of processes

+^ each time process serves a view it hasn't seen before

+^ has to compile the view first

 ^ Rails 6 contained some optimizations by John Hawthorn

+^ Templates now cached between requests in dev

 ^ Internal code in our app with a more extreme optimization